Frequently Asked Questions

 Absolutely.
 You can register to vote in PA at your residence hall or apartment.

-For students/faculty/staff who will be physically absent from Philadelphia county for the April 23, 2024 election, you can vote by mail by requesting an absentee or mail-in ballot by April 16.
+If you will be physically absent from Philadelphia county for the primary or general election, you can vote by mail by requesting an absentee or mail-in ballot by the deadline set for that election.
 It is in your best interests to apply for an absentee ballot and return your completed ballot as soon as possible.
 Please refer to the City Commissioners’ website for more information on mail-in and absentee ballot requirements.

 Yes.
 All they have to do is check "change of address" at the top of the voter registration form.